 Score reports will be issued directly to candidates.

-For administrations offered at the testing agency's sites, score reports will be issued at the conclusion of the candidate's testing session.
-For administrations offered at an approved provider's office, score reports will be issued within 1 business day of the testing appointment directly to candidates through their secure BICC account.
+- For administrations offered at an approved provider's office, score reports will be issued within 1 business day of the testing appointment directly to candidates through their secure BICC account. - For live remote proctored administrations, test results will be available 48-72 hours after completion of the exam.
+PDF score reports will be available to candidates within the testing agency's dashboard.